 Learn more about the Oasis Park Community Garden Plots.

 This summer, Roseville is blooming with a free public art event that scatters 20 six-foot-tall artist-designed blooms throughout the city.
 You can seek out one of these roses at 1745 Rice Avenue, or the intersection of Rice & McCarrons Blvd.
-While you’re in the neighborhood, Lake McCarrons Park features a sandy beach, play equipment, grills and picnic shelters.
+While you’re in the neighborhood, LAKE MCCARRONS COUNTY PARK features a sandy beach, play equipment, grills and picnic shelters.

 Did we miss your favorite park for Roseville Family Fun?
 Leave us a message and let us know what park you love and why you love it.
 We’ll share with the community.